cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - `ship_logs_with_filebeat`: When set to `true`, indicates that Filebeat will collect the logs produced by the container.
 - `decode_log_as_json_object`: The log event will be collected and stored as a string in the `message` property of the Filebeat model.
 If the events are logged as JSON (which is the case when using the appenders defined above), the value of this label can be set to `true` to make Filebeat to parse the string to a JSON object.

-Both movie and review services will produce logs to the standard output (`stdout`).
+Both post and comment services will produce logs to the standard output (`stdout`).
 By default, Docker captures the standard output (and standard error) of all your containers, and writes them in files using the JSON format, using the `json-file` driver.
 The logs are then stored in files in the `/var/lib/docker/containers` directory.
 Each log file contains information about only one container.

 In the [`filebeat.docker.yml`][repo.filebeat.docker.yml] file, Filebeat is configured to:
 - Read the Docker logs from the files that match `/var/lib/docker/containers/*/*.log`